“What happened to my website traffic? Why has my conversion rate dropped?”

 Keep in mind: if you didn’t remove the URL manually, then somebody else did.
 Harden your access to Search Console so that can’t happen again.

 Another thing that could have happened: you or somebody else got into Search Console and started mucking around with parameters.
-That could cause a drop in traffic.
+That could cause a drop in traffic which will show up on your website analysis.

 Usually, that only happens when the person made a mistake during the change.